cheribc/cheribc/README.md

-### Hi there 👋

-I'm an AI Educator & Consultant exploring the creation of innovative visual content & storytelling.
+AI Educator & Consultant | Exploring innovative visual content & storytelling

-I have a MERN stack background.

 ---
 ### __You can find me on:__